-- Complete successfully an interview with the Writing Center Director.
+- Successfully complete an interview with the Writing Center.

 After you have completed the hiring process, your training begins; you will complete the spring course ENGL 490: Writing Center Practicum.
 In the subsequent fall semester, you will take a one-credit course, ENGL 480: Practicum/Field Work in English.
 These classes provide the skills you need to be an effective writing tutor.